sawshep/sawyershepherd.org-hugo/content/post/ung-cyberhawks-memory-writeup-linux-memory-forensics-with-volatility-2.md

 But there's an issue!
 If we `xxd` the file, we'll find that it's all zeroes.
 This tripped me up; for a while I assumed that the flag had not actually been zeroed, but instead that I was using the command incorrectly.
-So--why is the flag file zeroed?
+So, why is the flag file zeroed?

 ### Reading Command Line History